TST 2v2 session Curriculum

 - You can change the focus of the race to saying 'the player who finishes second' wins....so now they get their head up.

-Part #4 : Develop good control, passing and finishing technique if needed.
+Part #3c : Add control, passing and finishing technique if needed.

 Develop good control, passing and finishing technique (T-shape development) but use games (and gentle reminders on the run) to develop this amap.